Skip to Content

 Moringa Tree Propagation

 Moringa Tree propagation is as easy as it gets.
-It can be propagated either through seeds or through stems cuttings.
-The latter is recommended, plant the cuttings in a moist, sandy mix and place them in bright indirect light at a warm temperature.
+It can be propagated either through seeds or through stem cuttings.
+The latter is recommended plant the cuttings in a moist, sandy mix and place them in bright indirect light at a warm temperature.
 New growth will sprout in a few weeks.

-To grow Moringa from seed, you should bear in mind that these plants will not withstand transplantation at a young stage.
+To grow Moringa from seed, remember that these plants will not withstand transplantation at an early stage.
 So, sow the seeds directly in a bigger pot.

 Moringa seeds can germinate within 3-14 days but need to be placed in a moist starting mix at warm temperatures, ideally between 75-90 F (24-32 C).